meltano/sdk/docs/dev_guide.md

-# Tap-Base Development Docs
+# Singer SDK Development Docs

 **Development Overview:**

-_Create with `tap-base` requires overriding just two classes:_
+_Create with `singer-sdk` requires overriding just two classes:_

 1. The tap:
     - `Tap` - _The core base class for all taps.
 This class governs configuration, validation,